dandeliondeathray/Notes/README.md

 - Niancat

 ## Ideas
 A "KAFKA" bot that keeps info on the next meeting, and reminds people.
+The bot should register with the name "Franz".